57th Street station (IND Sixth Avenue Line): Exits

 There are eight street staircases spread on both sides of Sixth Avenue from 56th to 57th Streets.
 Before the station's renovation, these entrances had an unusual design compared to older stations, with lit posts reading "SUBWAY" on their side rather than the lighted red-or-green globes typical to other station entrances.
 The station has staircases to the western corners and northeastern corners of 6th Avenue and 57th Street, two stairs to the east side of 6th Avenue between 56th and 57th Streets, and stairs to the western corners and southeastern corner of 6th Avenue and 56th Street.
+The elevator between the street and the mezzanine is located on the southwestern corner of 56th Street and Sixth Avenue.

 During the 57th Street station's renovation, glass barrier fences, next-train arrival "countdown clocks", and digital neighborhood wayfinding maps were installed around all of the exit stairs at street level, similar to at other stations renovated as part of the Enhanced Station Initiative.
 The two exits at the southern corner of 56th Street also received canopies similar to other Enhanced Station Initiative stations.